Where Should Window and Motion Sensors be Placed?

 Benefits of Sensors

-Sensors are great because they provide multi-functional solutions and added flexibility within your home automation.
+Sensors provide multi-functional solutions and added flexibility within your business or home automation.

 Motion and window sensors can detect movement and changes to an environment in times when you are not available to monitor them closely.

-Reduce required storage space by creating an automation that begins your security camera recording when motion is detected, such as near doors or in main areas.
+Reduce required video or digital storage space by creating an automation that begins your security camera recording when motion is detected, such as near doors or in main areas.

 Where to Place Motion Sensors

-When planning the placement of your motion sensors, consider high-traffic areas that would be hard to avoid in a home.
-This can include an entryway or primary hallway depending on the set up of your home.
+When planning the placement of your motion sensors, consider high-traffic areas that would be hard to avoid.
+This can include an entryway or primary hallway depending on the set up of your building.
 Motion detectors should be installed high on walls, around six to eight feet from the ground, to allow them to have a good vantage point.
-With those recommendations in mind, putting one in the corner near the ceiling in a main area pointed towards your front door would be a great place to start.
+With these recommendations in mind, putting one in the corner near the ceiling in a main area pointed toward your main entrance would be a great place to start.

-It is important to remember that motion sensors can’t see through walls or large furniture, so setting up a sensor behind a door or couch can severely limit its capacity.
+It is important to remember that motion sensors can’t see through solid objects, so setting up a sensor behind a door or furniture can severely limit its capacity.

 Infrared sensors can be triggered by heat sources, so it is important to make sure your sensors are clear of any fireplaces, heaters, and away from direct sunlight.